 Are you aware of the fact that social media and social networking websites have been around before Mark Zuckerberg’s Facebook came into the scene.

-But today, the fact is that not many people remember those social networking websites that used to be the talks of the day then.
+But today, not many people remember those social networking sites that used to be the talks of the day then.

 Social Networking sites Facebook killed

 Could it be the fact that Facebook gradually adds support for high-school students, and eventually to anyone aged 13 and over?
 Below are popular social networking websites that we used to know before Facebook’s popularity:

-When it comes to social networking websites, the old MySpace was arguably the most popular in the early days of social network.
-The website was so popular that I am sure it wouldn’t be an overstatement, if I say that the old MySpace was the number one destination for more than 70% of young people globally that have access to the Internet then.
+The old MySpace was arguably the most popular site in the early days of social networking.
+It became the number one site for more than 70% of young people that have access to the Internet then.

 Today, MySpace is a shadow of what it used to be; it has been redesigned a few times and added other features.
 Despite the new design, user adoption continued to decrease.